Brian Anderson Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 10th in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Giants pitching staff ranks 10th in the league.

-- The Giants have a 4.71 team ERA that ranks 21st among all MLB pitching staffs.
+- The Giants' 4.59 team ERA ranks 19th across all league pitching staffs.

-- Giants pitchers combine to rank 21st in baseball in home runs surrendered (42 total, 1.4 per game).
+- The Giants rank 20th in baseball in home runs given up (42 total, 1.3 per game).

-- Cobb makes the start for the Giants, his seventh of the season.
-He is 1-1 with a 2.43 ERA and 33 strikeouts in 33 1/3 innings pitched.
+- Stripling (0-1 with a 6.10 ERA and 19 strikeouts in 20 2/3 innings pitched) makes the start for the Giants, his fourth of the season.

-- The right-hander last pitched on Sunday against the San Diego Padres, when he tossed five innings, allowing three earned runs while giving up seven hits.
+- In his last outing on Tuesday against the Houston Astros, the right-hander threw five innings, allowing two earned runs while surrendering five hits.

+- In six games this season, the 33-year-old has amassed an ERA of 6.10, with 8.3 strikeouts per nine innings.
+Opponents are hitting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.